 The best thing about music is, it tells you a story.
 Have you ever heard people saying “I can totally relate myself to this song”?
 I bet you did.
 This is a good thing because when you converse with your foreign exchange partners, they are more likely to know more about you and you can easily tell them the story of your life using music.

 Listening passively Vs Hearing passively

 Some people think that by just listening to music, they’re able to absorb and master the language.
 Well, you know what, you’re not.
-That’s completely a wrong mindset to begin with.
+That’s completely a wrong mindset, to begin with.
 You’re not going to be able to achieve that while you’re doing something else at the same time.
 You should make it as the center of your attention rather than making it as background music.

 You have to listen, hear and focus at the same time.
 This way you’ll be able to absorb it.
 Think of it like doing a TOEFL test.
 Would you be able to pass the test while doing something else?

-I based my words through a study carried out by researchers at the University of Edinburgh’s Reid School of Music.
+I based my words on a study carried out by researchers at the University of Edinburgh’s Reid School of Music.
 Through music and singing can definitely help one to improve their speaking of a foreign language.

 “Each language has its own musicality” – Susana Zaraysky

 I’m pretty sure most of you have wondered why it’s so easy remembering songs and struggle when it comes to remembering texts from the textbooks/syllabus just so you can pass the tests and/or exams with flying colors.
 Now, why is that?
 I know it has to do with our brains, the auditory cortex to be exact.
-What’s your perspective of it?
+What’s your perspective on it?

 When I was a kid, I remembered watching a cartoon (I’m not sure what it was about), they were singing the names of the prophets and after watching it several times, I was able to recall all the names.
 This had helped me whenever there were questions related to that area and I still remember that to this day.